energietransitie/needforheat-p1-base-hardware/README.md

 * [Credits](#credits)

 ## General info
-This repository contains the open hardware designs files for the Twomes something shield.
-It also includes a `docs` folder with recent printouts of the [schematics](./docs/twomes-hardware-repository-sch.pdf) and [PCB layout](./docs/twomes-hardware-repository-pcb.pdf).
+This repository contains the open hardware designs files for the NeedForHeat P1-BASE.
+It also includes a `docs` folder with recent printouts of the [schematics](./docs/needforheat-hardware-repository-sch.pdf) and [PCB layout](./docs/needforheat-hardware-repository-pcb.pdf).

-For the associated firmware that you can run on this device, please see [this repository](https://github.com/energietransitie/twomes-software-repository-template).
+For the associated firmware that you can run on this device, please see [this repository](https://github.com/energietransitie/needforheat-software-repository-template).

 ## Producing